 - 1. Click the line you want to return to at later time. - 2.
-Click Toggle Bookmark A. You should see the temporary (or "unnamed") bookmark symbol D appear next to the line. - 3.
+Click the Toggle Bookmark button .
+You should see the temporary (or "unnamed") bookmark symbol appear next to the line. - 3.
 Alternatively, you can press CTRL+K twice to toggle the bookmark.